Showndarya/Apache-Flink-Cloud-Bursting/DESIGN.md

 ## 3. **Expectations:**

-  - When a bursting workload happens, we expect our solution will detect the bursting input stream and locate the bottleneck node.
+  - When a sudden increase occurs in the workload, our model will detect the source of the bottleneck by identifying the node that is facing the influx of streams.
+  - We plan on using metrics like numRecordsInPerSecond and numRecordsOutPerSecond through Flink's metrics API by using the getMetric() method of the RuntimeContext object.
-  - Then our solution will decide whether cloud bursting is necessary and will spawn lambda functions to handle the excess load.
+  - The program will then decide whether cloud bursting is necessary and will spawn lambda functions to handle the excess load.
+  - The solution is expected to reduce the bottleneck and achieve better performance  (no backpressure).
+  - The solution is expected to be generalised so that it can be scaled to bigger setups with large amounts of data streams and use generalised operators (stateful and stateless both)
-  - We expect our solution will reduce the burden on the bottleneck node and achieve better performance than backpressure and is more efficient and scalable.
+  - We expect our solution will successfully solve the backpressure faced by the operator.
+This would be indicated when the operator is processing records at the same rate at which they are arriving.

-  - Specifically, we expect our solution will successfully solve the congestion during bursting moment and compared with backpressure, it will have
+  In general, the solution is supposed to have:
-    1. smaller latency.
+    1. smaller latency
-    2. greater throughput.
+    2. greater throughput
-    3. faster processing time on bottleneck node.
+    3. faster processing time on bottleneck node

 ## 4. **Experimental Plan:** <br />
   > ### Assumptions:
   - The system is fault tolerant
   - The system is very secure and doesn't need any additional security features <br />
-  - Based on the progress of the project, we might add or remove some metrics/experiments We do plan to incorporate all of the above in our future work.
+  - Based on the progress of the project, we might add or remove some metrics/experiments We plan to incorporate all of the above in our future work.
   > ### Step 1

    We will start with a subsystem of the problem,